 Detractors claimed we overly emphasized athleticism.
 As a response, GOAL began to offer weekly tutoring along with mentoring.
 Then an opportunity presented itself to create student authors in addition to student-athletes.
 Thanks to Jake Arnold and Fin Press Publications, the GOAL Program now has 6 Volumes of self-published, student testimonials.
 These anthologies are rich in their sincerity and commentary, each one a sign-of-the-times, and so critical to the empowerment of Second Language Learners.

 The next GOAL evolution was providing support for program alumni beyond high school.
 Veteran Coach - Adriana Gillilan - developed the Creating Opportunities Providing Advancement, or COPA Conference, with community partner North Central Texas College.
 Now a yearly seminar prepares students and parents for what to expect in college or career possibilities.
 This was an exciting addition to the GOAL Scholarship program which has rewarded alumni with over $20K in scholarships over the past 9 years.

-The 10 Year Anniversary of the Guys/Girls Operating as Leaders Program would not be possible without the dedication of our Volunteers, the commitment of Community Partners, and School Leaders willing to take risks.
+The 10th Anniversary of the Guys/Girls Operating as Leaders Program would not be possible without the dedication of our volunteers, the commitment of Community Partners, and School Leaders willing to take risks.
 Our network of student service extends from elementary school to college.
 This organization teacher created and operated.
 We are also proud to be featured in Texas School Business magazine (2016) and an honorable mention from the National School Board Association Magna Award (2017).
-We promise the next 10 years will provide even greater benefit to Family, School and Community.
+We promise the next 10 years will provide an even greater benefit to Family, School, and Community.